Norway ski holidays

 Best for snow-sure slopes - Norway's resorts are known for excellent snow conditions and long seasons, but the highest resorts are Beitostolen (900m) and Geilo (800m).

 Best for families - Geilo, Beitstolen and the largest ski area in Trysil are top for family friendly skiing with plenty of non-skiing activities.
+Read our guide on the best family resorts in Norway for more information!

 Best for après - Hemsedal and Geilo are the liveliest in Norway.
 You can expect live music and dancing on tables!